‘Muppet Babies’ Are Back In 2017: New TV Series Announced

 I don’t know who’ll be more excited, me or my kids when these shows hit @DisneyChannel Ok, ok.
 It’s me. #MuppetBabies #BigHero6 #DuckTales pic.twitter.com/QBFzUJ1dih

-— Dan Spadora ???? (@Dspad) March 2, 2017
+— Dan Spadora???? (@Dspad) March 2, 2017

 The Muppets viewers had several problems with last year’s ABC series, among them was shying away from its signature family friendly style.
 But original Muppeteer Frank Oz thinks he knows the reason why 2016’s Muppets was canceled, according to CBR.
 It was due to poor writing skills of the new team.